Cat Tips

 • Canned pineapple and pineapple with added toppings should be avoided due to the high sugar content and preservatives.

-We hope you’re not asking this because you want to feed a pizza with pineapple topping to your cat.
-If you are then may God help you.
-But if not, then yes, cats can safely eat pineapple.
-There are some ifs and buts here though.
+We hope you’re not asking this because you plan to share a pineapple pizza with your cat.
+If so, to each their own.
+But if you're just curious, then yes, cats can safely eat pineapple - with a few important ifs and buts.

 • Vitamin C